Not Just Another School Shooting

 Keep reading

-“Full Recovery” from addiction to recovery-book review
+“Full Recovery” from Addiction to Freedom-book review

 This post reviews Brian McAlister’s “Full Recovery” .
 It outlines a personal action plan for overcoming addiction through self-discovery and empowerment.
 Using personal anecdotes and principles from s successful figures, he emphasizes a moral foundation based on n a Higher Power.
 The book serves as a guide for transformation, encouraging positive life changes.